quicbit-js/test-kit/readme.md

     f.args                  the array/stack of arguments collected
     f.arg(name_or_number)   function returning array of arguments of the given name (if names was used, above), or number/index.

+## t.count()

+    t.count(buf, value)

+Return the number of occurrences of value in a Uint8Array (or string or array).
+Counting substrings in a string can handle different length substring values and employs a incrementing indexOf check for the count.
+However, uint8arrays currently only count single byte or single string (character code) occurences and arrays only count values using '==='.

 ## t.sum()

-    t.sum(a, v)
+    t.sum(array, property_or_function)

 Return the sum of values in an array, buffer, or string.
-Handles substrings.
-If prop is given, return the sum of values of the given property.
+If second argument is a function, return the sum of the results of the function applied to each array value.
+If second argument is a string or number, return the sum of that property of all items in the array.

 ## t.str()